RishavMishraRM/Insurance_Premium_Prediction/README.md

 Key Features
 Data Exploration: Gain insights into the dataset through exploratory data analysis (EDA) to understand the distribution of features, correlations, and potential trends.

+Predictive Modeling: Utilize machine learning algorithms to build a predictive model capable of estimating restaurant ratings based on input features.

 ### Folder Structure

 ```console